Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: The chiral potential

 An important observation from power counting is that the powers are bounded from below and, specifically, $\nu \geq 0$.
 This fact is crucial for the convergence of the low-momentum expansion.

 For an irreducible $NN$ diagram ($A=2$, $C=1$), the power formula collapses to the very simple expression

 which is most relevant for our current work.

 In summary, the chief point of the chiral perturbation theory (ChPT) expansion of the potential is that, at a given order $\nu$, there exists only a finite number of graphs.
 This is what makes the theory calculable.
-The expression $(p/\Lambda_\chi)^{\nu+1}$ provides an estimate of the relative size of the contributions left out and, thus, of the relative uncertainty at order $\nu$.
+The expression $(p/\Lambda_b)^{\nu+1}$ provides an estimate of the relative size of the contributions left out and, thus, of the relative uncertainty at order $\nu$.
 The ability to calculate observables (in principle) to any degree of accuracy gives the theory its predictive power.

 ChPT and power counting imply that nuclear forces evolve as a hierarchy controlled by the power $\nu$, see Fig.~\ref{fig_hi} for an overview.
-In what follows, we will focus on the two-nucleon force (2NF).
+In what follows, we will focus on the 2NF.